 Positive comments are encouraged as well as negative ones.
 Please do take the time to complete these.
 All comments are carefully considered by the Academic Committee and both major and minor changes are continually made to courses in the light of student feedback.
 In addition, a summary of the completed questionnaires is available to the Head of Department, for use in lecturers' annual appraisals, and cases for promotion and references.

 If you have any issues regarding the course, from lectures, to practicals, to maths classes, you should raise these with your year representative who in turn will raise them at the following JCCU meeting.

-Another role of the JCCU is to arrange social functions (such as the annual drinks party) and overseas industrial tours (usually annually).
-Prior to the pandemic, previous successes were the industrial tours to: Beijing in Easter 2017, the south of France in Easter 2018, Singapore in Easter 2019.
+Another role of the JCCU is to arrange social functions (such as the annual drinks party) and overseas industrial tours (usually annually, at end of Hilary Term).
+Previous successes were the industrial tours to: Beijing (2017), the south of France (2018), Singapore (2019) and, following a gap due to the pandemic, to Leipzig in Germany (2023) and Beijing (2024).
 The Worshipful Company of Armourers' and Brasiers', The Worshipful Company of Ironmongers, The IOM3 and industrial sponsors supported these trips.